chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 Extensive or detailed questions can be answered at the end of the relevant section, day or at the end of the course.

-# Agenda: Day 1
+# Agenda

 * Introduction
 * Getting Started
 * Anatomy of a Chef Run
 * Cookbooks, Recipes and Resources
 * Just Enough Ruby for Chef

-# Agenda: Day 2

 * Resources in Depth

+# Agenda

 * Troubleshooting
 * Chef Node
 * Roles
 * More Cookbooks

-# Agenda: Day 3

 * Multiple Nodes and Search
 * Additional Topics
 * Chef Development and Further Resources

-.notes Additional topics include: Environments, LWRPs, Plugins, Reporting.
+.notes Additional topics include: Data bags, Environments, LWRPs, Plugins, Reporting.
 This also may include questions asked during the course that have not been covered.

 # Agenda: Hack Day